dieuromeo947-bit/QuinitPlus/README.md

 return Service
 ```

-When you send a module through Quinit, the above functions will run automatically when necessary
+When you send a module through Quinit, the following functions will run automatically when necessary:
 - _OnPlayerAdded -> When a player joins the game
 - _OnPlayerRemoving -> When a player leaves the game
 - _OnCharacterAdded -> When a player character is loaded